Toyota Celica GT-Four: ST185 (1989–1993)

 Anti-lock braking system (ABS), Leather interior, Sunroof, and System 10 Premium Sound System are optional on '90–'92 All-Trac Turbo, and standard on '93 model year All-Trac Turbo.
 With its sport-style interior, power-operated driver's seat, auto tilt-away steering wheel, SRS Airbag, and cruise control as standard equipment, the ST185 All-Trac Turbo was the most expensive Celica yet.
 With a 2.0 L turbocharged 3S-GTE producing 200 hp and 200 lbft of torque, it was the most powerful Celica ever sold in the US.
+In Canada, the ST185 was simply marketed as the Turbo 4WD.
+It was similar to the US All-Trac, but has a different lighting system with the fog lamps as Daytime Running Lights (DRL) for the compliance with local regulations.

-The European versions have standard ABS.
+The European versions have standard ABS and small bonnet spoiler near the windscreen.
 Headlight washers and heated door mirrors are also offered.
 Sunroof came standard in the UK models, or optional for cars in the Continent.
 However, System 10 Premium Sound System and Leather interior were only available as options in selected European countries, and were not offered in the UK.

-The Australian spec was less luxurious than other destination models.
-Cruise control, leather, and sunroof were not offered.
-Early models didn't have ABS and fog lights which became standard few months after introduction.
-However, Australia was the country with the large numbers of ST185.
+The Australian spec was less luxurious than for other market.
+Cruise control, leather interior, sunroof, and System 10 Premium Sound System were not offered.
+Early models didn't have ABS and fog lights which became standard a few months after introduction.

-Like other Celicas, the GT-Four received minor changes in August 1991 for the 1992 model year.
+Like other 5th generation Celicas, the GT-Four received minor changes in August 1991 for the 1992 model year.
 This facelift included the new Toyota ellipse emblems on the hood and trunk, restyled tail lights with smoked red frame, and shorter gear shift.
-The Japanese models also got round-shape front fog lights.
+The Japanese GT-Four also got round-shape front fog lights with yellow bulbs.
+Option packages for the Japanese market GT-Four were Cruise Control Package (Cruise Control and sunroof), SD Package (ABS, driver-side SRS Airbag, and Ultrasonic raindrop removal door mirror), and Luxury Package (10-speaker Super Live Sound System, Leather seats, and Wireless door remote control).
+However, the Cruise Control Package could not be combined with the SD Package.
+The cruise control and Ultrasonic raindrop removal door mirror could not be ordered without package.

 The All-Trac Turbo retained the automatic air conditioner, but the fan switch was changed from the push button type to the more conventional rotary type.

 GT-Four RC

-To meet the FIA requirement for WRC, the homologation rally edition of 5000 units was known as the GT-Four RC was launched in September 1991 for the Japanese market.
+To meet the FIA homologation requirements for the 1992 WRC season, the GT-Four RC was launched in September 1991 for the Japanese market.
 The export version is known as Carlos Sainz (CS) Limited Edition in Singapore and Europe (in honour of their famous WRC driver), or Group A Rallye in Australia.